 Because projects will be displayed throughout the symposium, information should be detailed enough for an observer to understand the theme/purpose of the project or experience.
 The use of photographs or slides will enhance the visual appeal of the submission.
 If assistance is needed in designing the display, contact the Instructional Media Center.

-You will have 10 minutes to present your work, with a five minute question-and-answer period, for a total presentation time of 15 minutes.
-This could include a multimedia format.
-Each project will be assigned a time slot for presentation, but you should be prepared to present at any point between 3 and 5 p.m.
+Presenters will have 10 minutes to present their work, with a five minute question-and-answer period, for a total presentation time of 15 minutes.
+This may include a multimedia presentation (e.g., Powerpoint, Prezi, video).
+Each project will be assigned a time slot for presentation, but nominated students should be prepared to present at any point between 3 and 5 p.m.

 Since time will be strictly enforced, make sure your presentation is concise.
 Rehearse ahead of time to ensure adequate timing.
 If you will be using slides during your presentation, we recommend using no more than 10.